mojotron/kanban-board/README.md

 3. Firebase (Authentication with Github, Firestore, Hosting)
 4. CSS Modules
 5. Zustand (for global state)
+6. Vite and Vitest

 ### Features

-...in progress...

-1. Project - title, description, tags, repository, team members, project scope mini message app, list of task with different stages, notifications.
+1. Project - mark project using tags for other user to find and collaborate.
+Split up work using tasks.
+Communicate with team using project scope messages.
+Notification system.
-2. Project kanban board - for easier task manipulation using drag and drop.
+2. Project kanban board - for easier task manipulation use drag and drop interface.
-3. Create task - title, description, priority, current stage, notes, assignment.
-4. User - profile, managing projects, collaborating projects, notifications,
+3. Create task - set up title and description.
+Use deadline to mark timeline when task needs to be completed.
+Set priority.
+Task has multiple stages: backlog, assignment, development, test, complete and finished.
+4. User - create project and manage it, or join existing project and help.
-5. Search for project
+5. Search for project (by latest, tag, user) or collaborator (by up for work flag)
-6. Search for users
-7. Responsive
-8. Messages
-9. Notification
+6. Responsive - this app is best used on desktop size but mobile version is also available.
+7. Notification - users and projects get notification about actions and news involving them.

 ### Screenshots